russelldj/informative-path-planning-toolkit/README.md

 You can download the data using `ipp_toolkit.utils.data.dvc.pull_dvc_data()`.
 The first time you do this, it will ask you to sign in with the google account I shared the data to.
 Give it the requested permissions, and then download should begin.

-# Usage
+# Examples

 The level of in-code documentation varies pretty widely in quality.
 Some functional examples in the form of jupyter notebooks can be found in the `examples` folder.
 To run these notebooks in browser, you first need to register the kernel by activating the conda environment and running `ipython kernel install --name "ipp-toolkit" --user`.
 Then you can run `jupyter notebook`.
-You may also be able to run them in VSCode, but some people have experienced issues.
+To run in VSCode, you must select your environment where the `ipp-toolkit` is installed as the kernel.
+If you have generic issues with Jupyter starting, you may have an issue with which kernel is being used for the Jupyter server.
+Since everything should be installed in the ipp-toolkit env for the jupyter server, you can run `Ctrl + Shift + p` and select `Jupyter: Select kernel to Start Jupyter Server` and set it to `ipp-toolkit`.

 # Structure